 As soon as that timer ticks over, you are going to move all of your fingers as quickly and accurately as you are able.

-This trains your brain and your fingers, and it also gets you generally used to hand position in chord formation.
+This trains your brain and your fingers to play the chord correctly the first time, and it also gets you generally used to hand position in chord formation.

 Bm Chord: An Alternate (Easier) Formation